rse/vingester/guide/configuration.md

   [OBS Studio](https://obsproject.com) + [OBS-NDI](https://github.com/Palakis/obs-ndi/), or
   [LiveMind Receiver](https://livemind.tv/recorder) for receiving the sent NDI streams.

+- **Headless / Sink / NDI / Alpha**:<br/>
+  Enable or disable the NDI&reg; alpha channel.
+If the alpha channel is enabled, **Vingester** sends the video frames in BGRA color format, else in the BGRX color format.
+Usually, the alpha channel should be enabled, but it can be disabled to support older NDI&reg; receivers.

 - **Headless / Sink / NDI / Tally Reload**:<br/>
   Enable or disable the NDI&reg; tally state to force a reload of the Web contents when it enters the preview or program state.
 This allows